esarf/emd_approximation/README.md

 Link to the authors' Matlab implementation : https://github.com/liujl11git/multilevelOT/tree/master/util

 ## Google Colab
-If you wich to run the notebook, you can either git clone this repo or create a copy of the Colab link of the notebook: https://colab.research.google.com/drive/1Qmc88kF_qatGaHQ8lS6yxXthQYK5LBtx?usp=sharing.
+If you wish to run the notebook, you can either git clone this repo or create a copy of the Colab link of the notebook: https://colab.research.google.com/drive/1Qmc88kF_qatGaHQ8lS6yxXthQYK5LBtx?usp=sharing.
 Note that if you use Colab, you will need first to download the data in the /content folder, and change the paths in the notebook.